How do we reduce burnout for 911 dispatchers?

 What comes next?

-Our results suggest that perceived support may help bolster belonging and reduce burnout amongst frontline workers, highlighting a promising add-on program that public organizations could implement to bolster the resources available to their employees.
-We have now tested a similar program amongst correctional officers in Denver, with results suggesting that the program also successfully reduced burnout in this context.
+Our results suggest that perceived support may help bolster belonging and reduce burnout among frontline workers, highlighting a promising add-on program that public organizations could implement to bolster the resources available to their employees.
+We have now tested a similar program among correctional officers in Denver, with results suggesting that peer support improves wellbeing in other work contexts as well.